McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/5_Optics/2_KB_mirrors/README.md

 ## 1. Insert the 1st mirror
 Start by re-using the source as defined in the [compound refractive lenses](../1_CRLs/README.md) exercise.

-Insert an horizontal instance of a curved mirror at 31.5 mm.
+Insert an horizontal instance of a curved mirror at 31.5 m.
 According to [KB 1948] the radius of curvature should be given by:

 f_m = R sin(&theta;/2).